mshanken/swagger-ui/src/main/partials/intro.md

-# Welcome to the M.Shanken Service Documentation
+# Welcome to the M. Shanken Service Documentation

 You will need a username and password in order to use this documentaion.
 If you do not have a username and password for this documentaion please email a request for credentials to apihelp@mshanken.com.